 Who can imagine Paris without the Eiffel Tower?
 Watch it glow with different colors of light during the night time and see why it is considered as a place to see when visiting the city of Paris.
-Its ascent is a must to enjoy the magnificent view of the french capital.
+Its ascent is a must to enjoy the magnificent view of the French capital.

 The Palais Garnier

 The magnificent edifice dedicated to the art of ballet stands at the end of Avenue de L’opera and dominates the square of the eponymous name.
-Gilded sculptures on the roof of the Opéra Garnier will dazzle you with their beauty on a bright day as well as night when the Opera House is richly illuminated.
+Gilded sculptures on the roof of the Opéra Garnier will dazzle you with their beauty on a bright day as well as during the night when the Opera House is richly illuminated.

 Jardin des Tuileries

 The gardens, which separate the Louvre from the Place de la Concorde, are a cultural walking place for Parisians and tourists where Maillol statues stand alongside those of Rodin or Giacometti.
 The gardens’ two ponds are perfect for relaxation.
 The Musée de l’Orangerie, where visitors can admire the works of Monet, is located southwest of Tuileries.

 Trips to Paris will never be complete without visiting the Notre Dame Cathedral which features architectural designs that date back to the 12th century.
 It is widely considered one of the finest examples of French Gothic architecture in France and Europe.
 True design inspiration!

 Located on the left bank of the Seine river, Panthéon captivates you with its spectacular dome seen from all parts of Paris.
 It was built by Louis XV in honor of St. Genevieve as an expression of happiness on his recovery from a serious illness.
 Completed in 1790 Panthéon first served as a church, now as mausoleum; houses the graves of important French people (eg. Voltaire, Jean-Jacques Rousseau, Alexander Dumas, Emil Zola and others).